abudhu/edid/README.md

 - **AMD**: Full support on recent kernels (5.15+), excellent Wayland compatibility
 - **Intel**: Full support on recent kernels, excellent Wayland compatibility

+### Discrete GPU vs Integrated GPU (iGPU)

+**IMPORTANT**: If your system has both a discrete GPU (NVIDIA/AMD) and an integrated GPU (Intel), you need to ensure the EDID is loaded on the correct GPU.

+The setup scripts now automatically:
+- Detect and display all GPU cards with their vendors
+- Identify which cards are discrete GPUs vs iGPUs
+- Prioritize discrete GPU connectors during auto-detection
+- Show connectors grouped by their GPU card

+When configuring, **always choose a connector from your discrete GPU** (NVIDIA/AMD), not the Intel iGPU, unless you specifically intend to use the iGPU for streaming.

+Example connector names:
+- `card0-HDMI-A-1` - HDMI port on card0
+- `card1-DP-1` - DisplayPort on card1

+The card number matters - make sure you select a connector from the correct card!

 ## Wayland Compositor Notes

 For **Sway** users, you may need to reload the configuration after enabling the display: